 Familial Combined Hyperlipidemia

-Lipid disorders are due to a combination of your genes and your lifestyle.
-In FCH, genetic factors increase your triglyceride and cholesterol levels, even with a healthy diet and lifestyle.
-However, lifestyle can still impact your lipids.
-Obesity, poor eating habits, and lack of exercise can make any inherited lipid disorder worse.
+Lipid disorders are due to a combination of genes and environmental factors, including lifestyle.
+In FCH, genetic factors increase triglyceride and cholesterol levels, even with a healthy diet and lifestyle.
+However, lifestyle still impacts lipids substantially.
+Obesity, poor eating habits, diabetes, and lack of exercise can make any inherited lipid disorder worse.
 Following a healthy diet and lifestyle can reduce the risk of cardiovascular disease even in someone with inherited risk factors.
 Even when medication is needed to change lipid levels, a healthy diet it is still protective for the heart and blood vessels.

 The specific genes that cause FCH are not completely known, so genetic testing is generally not performed to make the diagnosis or treatment plan.
 A personalized management plan is based on the lipid profile and other medical factors.
-In many families the condition seems to follow a dominant inheritance pattern.
-If one parent has this condition, there is about a 50% chance that a child of that parent will inherit the genetic risk for FCH.
-If both parents have this lipid disorder, their children might inherit a “double dose”.
-When the inherited risk for FCH comes from both parents, it can cause severe coronary artery disease with medical problems starting as early as the late teens, compared to 40's to 60's in other family members.
+In many families the condition seems to follow a dominant inheritance pattern, meaning if one parent has this condition, there is a 50% chance that a child of that parent will inherit the genetic risk for FCH.
+If both parents have this lipid disorder, their children might inherit a “double dose,” which can cause medical problems and coronary artery disease much earlier in life.

 Laboratory blood tests and family medical history are used to assess risk and treatment.
 The most commonly requested lipid laboratory tests are: